MMarsland/UselessBoxes/README.md

 ### ⚙️ HARDWARE

 #### Test NeoPixels

-- Have I bought these yet?...
-- Test connection and control from Arduino
-- Integrate into dashboard if desired
+- Just ordered a logic level shifter and I will re-test
+- They seem like they will work once I have the shifter

 #### Design Hardware

+- Will need to decide on final wiring, how will the wires connect, where/how will the eletronics be seated
 - Prototype and design 3D printed housing
 - Ensure components can fit and function
 - Make design simple, and practical for desk use